paybondpaybond

 Agent marketplaces and orchestrators FAQ

-Questions teams ask when Paybond becomes the neutral settlement layer.
+Questions teams ask when Paybond becomes part of a marketplace settlement flow.

 Can Paybond sit between buyers and multiple sellers?